Gibbs entropy from entanglement in electric quenches: Conclusion

 \subsection{Acknowledgments}

 We thank E.~Grossi for interesting discussions.
 This work was supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, grants Nos.
 DE-FG88ER40388 and DE-SC0012704.
-The work on numerical calculations was supported by the U.S. Department of Energy, Office of Science National Quantum Information Science Research Centers under the “Co-design Center for Quantum Advantage” award.
+The work on numerical calculations was supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage (C2QA) under contract number DE-SC0012704.